GeorgeOsborn97/CI_Project_3/README.md

 - I would like to Thank DnD Beyond for providing all the information available throughout this application.
 Without their vast amount of available information this application would not have been quite so possible.

 ## Final thoughts
+- This was a monumental task I set myself, I under estimated the work that would be needed to achieve what I wanted.
+However I do have to say im happy with how it has turned out.
+There is still lots that could be done here.
+I know that it's far from perfect but I learnt a lot along the way and I pushed myself to do something different and I can be proud of what I achieved here.